Creating a Canvas

 For example, if you want to target new users, you can limit a particular journey to users who first used your app less than 3 weeks ago.
 You can also control settings such as whether messages should be sent to users who are subscribed or opted-in to your notifications.

-Avoid configuring an action-based campaign or Canvas with the same trigger as the audience filter (i.e., a changed attribute or performed a custom event).
+Avoid configuring an action-based campaign or Canvas with the same trigger as the audience filter (such as a changed attribute or performed a custom event).
 A race condition may occur in which the user is not in the audience at the time they perform the trigger event, which means they won’t receive the campaign or enter the Canvas.

 Step 2d: Select your send settings

+Click Send Settings to select your subscription settings, turn on rate limiting, and to enable Quiet Hours.
 By turning on rate limiting or frequency capping, you can ease the marketing pressure placed on your users and ensure you aren’t over messaging them.
-To manage your frequency capping rules, go to your Global Message Settings page in your Braze account.

 For Canvases targeting email and push channels, you may want to limit your Canvas so that only the users who are explicitly opted in will receive the message (excluding subscribed or unsubscribed users).
 For example, say you have three users of different opt-in status: